Saudi Arabia signs mutual defense pact with nuclear-armed Pakistan after Israeli attack on Qatar

 But the timing of the pact appeared to be a signal to Israel, long suspected to be the Middle East's only nuclear-armed state, which has conducted a sprawling military offensive since Hamas' Oct.
 7, 2023, attack on Israel stretching across Iran, Lebanon, the Palestinian territories, Qatar, Syria and Yemen.

-Israel did not immediately acknowledge the pact, which was the first firm defense decision made by a Gulf Arab country since the Qatar attack last week.
-The United States, long the security guarantor for the Gulf states, also did not immediately acknowledge the agreement.
+Israel did not immediately respond to requests for comment.
+The pact marks the first major defense decision by a Gulf Arab country since the Qatar attack.
+The United States, long the security guarantor for the Gulf Arab states, also did not immediately acknowledge the agreement.

 While not specifically discussing the bomb, the agreement states “any aggression against either country shall be considered an aggression against both,” according to statements issued by both Pakistan’s Foreign Affairs Ministry and the state-run Saudi Press Agency.